phanumat/Documentation/getting-started/groovy-basics.rst

 In Groovy, we can use ``def`` in place of an explicit type.
 The exact type of object that will be assigned will vary when using ``def``.

 Why use ``def`` instead of explicit types?
-While not required, ``def`` is commonly used in Groovy (and in SmartThings) because it provides greater flexibility and readability.
+While not required, ``def`` is commonly used in Groovy (and in PEA HiVE) because it provides greater flexibility and readability.

 Consider this strongly typed example: